 A DDoS attack disrupts a system by bombarding an IP address with requests until a server crashes.
 Hackers accomplish this using botnets, or a network of devices controlled via malware.

-Despite the myriad threats facing enterprises today, research shows that 77% of organisations have no formal incident response (IR) plan.6 A robust cybersecurity IR plan that addresses short- and long-term goals is crucial to any organisation that seeks to minimise the consequences of data breaches.
+Despite the myriad threats facing enterprises today, research shows that 77% of organisations have no formal incident response (IR) plan.6 A robust cyber security IR plan that addresses short- and long-term goals is crucial to any organisation that seeks to minimise the consequences of data breaches.

-The following steps outline the contents that should make up your cybersecurity playbook.
+The following steps outline the contents that should make up your cyber security playbook.
 These include a strong team, protection measures, communication guidelines, and a business continuity plan.

 A cyber breach affects more than just your network, so you need a well-rounded team to swiftly respond when an incident occurs.